elbatico1/Canvas2d/README.md

 **Sprite** basically the layer ( _HTML5 canvas context 2d_ ) with an optional parameter.

 * name - The name given to the element
+* enableevent - A boolean defining if enable the loop listener for interaction

 **DisplayObjects** is where the actual drawing it's made.
 It has several methods and constructor for managing the basics shapes and picture.